Dharwad peda step-by-step recipe with photos.

-Dharwad peda was originally started by the Thakur family who had migrated from Uttar Pradesh to Dharwad in early 19th Century.
-Ram Ratan Singh Thakur, a first generation confectioner, started producing and selling pedas locally.
+Dharwad peda was originally started by the Thakur family who had migrated from Uttar Pradesh to Dharwad in the early 19th Century.
+Ram Ratan Singh Thakur, a first-generation confectioner, started producing and selling pedas locally.
 Dharwad peda was prepared from the milk of Dharwadi buffaloes which are raised by the Gavali community in and around Dharwad.
-His grandson Babu Singh Thakur helped grow the family business further in their Line Bazaar store and the peda came to also be called locally as the “Line Bazaar Peda”.
-The family closely guards the recipe of the Peda as a trade secret which has been passing down the lineage.
-Babusingh Thakur’s single outlet store that was running for a few decades expanded later in Dharwad, Hubli, Bangalore and Haveri.
+His grandson Babu Singh Thakur helped grow the family business further in their Line Bazaar store and the peda came to also be called locally as the "Line Bazaar Peda".
+The family closely guards the recipe of the Peda as a trade secret that has been passing down the lineage.
+Babusingh Thakur's single outlet store that was running for a few decades expanded later in Dharwad, Hubli, Bangalore, and Haveri.

 Milk: I use whole milk to make the Dharwad peda.

-Lemon juice: Lemon juice is used to curdle the milk and seperate the whey out.
+Lemon juice: Lemon juice is used to curdle the milk and separate the whey out.

-Ghee: These pedas uses minimal amount of ghee.
+Ghee: These pedas use a minimal amount of ghee.